smallab/raspicam-meets-cinder-on-raspi4/README.md

 ?

-### CINDER + RASPICAM
+### Using a RaspiCam from within a Cinder-based app

-Duplicate the `Cinder/samples/BasicApp` folder, name it whichever way you want and then add OpenCV code to use the RaspiCam:
+Easiest way to start a Cinder project on Raspbian Linux is to duplicate the `Cinder/samples/BasicApp` folder.
+Do that and name it whichever way you want.
+Then add OpenCV code to use the RaspiCam:

 `mkdir build && cd build` \
 `cmake .. -DCINDER_TARGET_GL=es3-rpi`